USARDevelopment/USARDevelopment.github.io/Privacy Policy/README.md

 We may share your information in the following situations:

-- **Service Providers**: To assist in operating our Service.
-- **Business Transfers**: In cases of mergers or acquisitions.
-- **Affiliates**: With entities under common control, provided they follow this Privacy Policy.
-- **Business Partners**: To offer promotions or services.
 - **With your consent**: For specific uses agreed upon by you.

 ---